by Chris Carlsson, 1997

 The newly industrialized United States discovered this in the near National General Strike known as the "Great Uprising" of 1877, which was prompted by a walkout of rail workers in the Baltimore and Ohio railyards of Baltimore, soon spreading throughout most major cities of the east and midwest.
+San Francisco, too, had a brief work stoppage at the Southern Pacific terminal at 3rd and King Streets, while railway workers sabotaged trains in the vicinity of Sacramento in solidarity with the strikers back east.
 In 1894, the American Railway Union staged one of the biggest strikes in American history, shutting down rail traffic across the country.
 These strikes helped the owners of business see their vulnerability; in the organized chaos called the "marketplace" pressure was developing to decentralize transport for many reasons.
 The prominent motives creating "demand" for new forms of transit were the chokehold organized labor could one day exercise over the rail system (this motivated even the big railroad owners), while many smaller businessmen and farmers opposed the chokehold over their products and business enjoyed by the big railroads themselves.

 As is so often the case in the history of industrial capitalism, technological changes appeared and as they were more widely adapted, they changed important aspects of the confrontation between capital and labor.
 In the late 1800s, the bicycle was enthusiastically embraced by people from many classes.
 In particular, women found an unprecedented freedom from the social constraints of 19th century life in bicycling.